ypaulsussman/learning-log/src/pages/blog/Online SQL Courses.md

 - batches the rows together that have (the same value in a given field), then
 - runs the aggregation function separately for each batch (or... well, group.)

+Depending on which database system we use, validation might not be able to deduce a 1:1 mapping between \${fields in and not in the `GROUP BY` construct}.
+As such, it's generally safest to group by **all** columns you don't have an aggregate function on: this will ensure better cross-platform compatibility.

 ---